opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

 These expressions look like what we call "formulas" in a spreadsheet software.
 The main difference is that instead of referencing cells (e.g: ``A1 + B2``), the processor can perform operations with the values of given columns (e.g: ``column_1 + column_2``).

-Like in a formula, expressions can be any combination of various elements like:
+Like in a formula, expressions can be any combination of various elements.
+The Expression processor supports the following elements:

 - identifiers (e.g: a field name like ``column_1`` or a forced field name like ``$column_1``),
 - literals: